 Earth Science Field Trips

-In addition to local resources, Earth science classes visit Niagara Falls, the Adirondack Mountains, limestone caves near Albany, the coal fields of western Pennsylvania, barrier islands off Long Island, and the wide range of gorges and waterfalls of western New York.
+In addition to local resources, Earth Science classes range farther afield, visiting sites such as Niagara Falls, the Adirondack Mountains, limestone caves near Albany, the coal fields of western Pennsylvania, barrier islands off Long Island, and the wide range of gorges and waterfalls of western New York.
 With such a broad collection of landscapes available, students are frequently treated with living, vibrant examples of the topics they are studying.
 The intersection of all of these factors can also be fascinating: how a Quaternary glacier reshaped an Ordovician conglomerate or how the underlying bedrock determines watershed ecology.
 With so many interesting locales, the region offers a unique range of opportunities to study the Earth and its processes.